In-grid-collective/servPubWiki/04 Reverse Proxy with NginX/04 section index.md

 - [ ] what a reverse proxy is
 	- [ ] radical reference
 	- [ ] check the Nginx for reverse proxy section
-- [ ] add explanation about https / ssl
+- [x] add explanation about https / certifcates
 	- [x] link out to network terminology to explain https